What We Do

 Countless Lives Saved

-Toronto teacher saves student’s life with AED
+Student saves a life on stage with AED

 Our Impact Across Canada